 |Airfare, Bus, Train||Ticket stub if purchase price is printed on the stub; receipt and ticket stub if purchase price is not printed on the stub|

 |Personal Vehicle||Statement of Automobile Travel|

 |Tolls-EZ Pass||EZ Pass statement with applicable charged indicated|

 |Miscellaneous and incident expenses||Receipt|

-Upon receiving the fully approved form, accounts payable will process payment of any reimbursement.
+Upon receiving the fully approved form, Regional Procurement Services will process payment of any reimbursement.
 Any necessary reimbursements will be paid in the same way you receive your payroll.